-The course will provide students with practical knowledge of the best way to manage and analyze empirical data in clinical research projects.
-The course will also prepare the participants for understanding and critically examining other empirical research in medical science, including outside their own field of research.
+The module provides the participant with practical knowledge of how to design and analyze common types of empirical studies in clinical and epidemiological research.
+The module also prepares the participant to understand and critically examine other empirical research in medical science, outside of their own field of research.

-On completion of the course, the student shall be able to propose, perform, interpret, and critically review basic statistical analyses within each of the four different themes of the course: binary outcomes, correlation and regression, advanced regression, and randomised clinical trials/diagnostic testing.
+On completion of the module, the participant shall be able to propose, perform, interpret, and critically review basic statistical analyses suitable for description, causal inference, and prediction.

-The assessment is based on a take-home exam and a group assignment.
-A Pass on the course requires a Pass on the take-home exam, as well as a completed group assignment, which involves active participation in the discussions about their own group's work and other groups' work.
+The assessment is based on a take-home exam and a group assignment that is presented orally and discussed with the class.
+A Pass on the module requires a Pass on the take-home exam, as well as a completed group assignment, including active participation in the presentation of the group project and in the discussions about the group project, as well as in the discussions of other groups' projects.